Lunat1q/ScreenAccess/README.md

 #### All weapons that require an anti-recoil logic are supported now!
-##### Some weapons are not `laser-like` explicitly for the safety purpose, if you want anti-recoil to be more precise `(and you are not affraid of bad)`, please fork the project and change weapon logic in dedicated file.
+##### Some weapons are not `laser-like` explicitly for the safety purpose, if you want anti-recoil to be more precise `(and you are not affraid of ban)`, please fork the project and change weapon logic in dedicated file.

 #### Extra Info: